Services for NGOs

 - Up to four passes for Additional representatives.

-NGO representatives – grounds pass holders - are subject to relevant UN rules and regulations and must fully comply with the processes and directions set forth by UNOG Security and Safety Service and the NGO Liaison Unit.
-Sanctions may be taken in cases of misuse of the accreditation or grounds passes as well as any transgression of the rules.
+Holders of UNOG Grounds passes are subject to relevant UN rules and regulations and must fully comply with the processes and directions set forth by the UNOG Security and Safety Service and the NGO Liaison Unit.

 - Login into the iCSO database and follow the links to Consultative status, Designations, Geneva.